peterhardy22/terraform_sandbox/README.md

 - terraform fmt : Automatically updates configurations in the current directory for readability and consistency.

+- terraform get : Used to download and update modules mentioned in the root module.

 - terraform init : Initializes a configuration directory and downloads and installs the providers defined in the configuration.
     - Output prints out names of the files modified, if any.
     -  -upgrade flag will upgrade all providers to the latest version consistent within the version constraints specified in the configuration.